 If Neanderthals knew leaving the cave to go to work hunting the woolly mammoth so long ago would someday evolve to humans sitting in one place to work for eight hours each day, they might have just said, “Screw it.”

-We don’t have to accept that fate.
+We don’t have to accept the fate of desk jobs.
 Let’s look at what we can do to energize, decrease pain and kick boredom in the shins.

 The key to feeling energetic during long sedentary periods is to get your blood flowing.
 Here are some quick ways you can make that happen: